elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-the-primary-motor-cortex-in-motor-control.md

 url: /learn/psychology/questions/what-is-the-role-of-the-primary-motor-cortex-in-motor-control
 score: -1.0
 related_article1:
-    id: 170466
+    id: 170465
     title: >-
-        How do dorsal and ventral orientations differ in brain anatomy?
+        What is the role of synaptic transmission in neurophysiology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-dorsal-and-ventral-orientations-differ-in-brain-anatomy
+    url: /learn/psychology/questions/what-is-the-role-of-synaptic-transmission-in-neurophysiology
 related_article2:
-    id: 170473
+    id: 170465
     title: >-
-        How do short-term and long-term memory systems differ in the limbic system?
+        What is the role of synaptic transmission in neurophysiology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-shortterm-and-longterm-memory-systems-differ-in-the-limbic-system
+    url: /learn/psychology/questions/what-is-the-role-of-synaptic-transmission-in-neurophysiology
 related_article3:
-    id: 170461
+    id: 170483
     title: >-
-        How do gyri and sulci contribute to brain function?
+        What are the components of a reflex arc in neural pathways?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/how-do-gyri-and-sulci-contribute-to-brain-function
+    url: /learn/health-studies/questions/what-are-the-components-of-a-reflex-arc-in-neural-pathways
 related_article4:
-    id: 170485
+    id: 170470
     title: >-
-        What are the key stages of prenatal and postnatal neurodevelopment?
+        What role do dopaminergic pathways play in Parkinson's disease?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-are-the-key-stages-of-prenatal-and-postnatal-neurodevelopment
+    url: /learn/health-studies/questions/what-role-do-dopaminergic-pathways-play-in-parkinsons-disease
 related_article5:
-    id: 170483
+    id: 170475
     title: >-
-        What are the components of a reflex arc in neural pathways?
+        What are the causes and symptoms of an epidural hematoma?
-    subject: Psychology
+    subject: Medicine
-    url: /learn/psychology/questions/what-are-the-components-of-a-reflex-arc-in-neural-pathways
+    url: /learn/medicine/questions/what-are-the-causes-and-symptoms-of-an-epidural-hematoma
 ---

 &nbsp;